LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** The default value is 10; set *maxncf* :math:`\le 0` to specify this default.
+      The default value is 10; set *maxncf* :math:`\le 0`
+      to specify this default.

       Upon each convergence failure, ARKStep will first call the Jacobian setup routine and try again (if a Newton method is used).
 If a convergence failure still occurs, the time step size is reduced by the factor *etacf* (set within :c:func:`ARKStepSetMaxCFailGrowth()`).

-.. _Usage.ARKStep.ARKLsInputs:
+.. _ARKODE.Usage.ARKStep.ARKLsInputs:

 Linear solver interface optional input functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mathematical explanation of the linear solver methods available to ARKStep is provided in Section :numref:`Mathematics.Linear`.
+The mathematical explanation of the linear solver methods available to ARKStep is provided in :numref:`ARKODE.Mathematics.Linear`.
 We group the user-callable routines into four categories: general routines concerning the update frequency for matrices and/or preconditioners, optional inputs for matrix-based linear solvers, optional inputs for matrix-free linear solvers, and optional inputs for iterative linear solvers.
 We note that the matrix-based and matrix-free groups are mutually exclusive, whereas the "iterative" tag can apply to either case.

-.. _Usage.ARKStep.ARKLsInputs.General:
+.. _ARKODE.Usage.ARKStep.ARKLsInputs.General:

 .. index::
    single: optional input; generic linear solver interface (ARKStep)